jimilpatel1982/jp-finance-learning-legal/README.md

 ## 📄 What is in this repository?

 - `docs/privacy.html`
-  A static HTML version of the Privacy Policy for the **Portfolio Management App**.
+  A static HTML version of the Privacy Policy for the **MoneyMap App**.

 This page is designed to be:
 - Human‑readable